MalcolmHodgins/MalcolmHodgins.github.io/_posts/2022-06-22-Power Flow Solution by Newton Raphson.md

 <section>
   <h2> The Math </h2>
     <p>
       As we start, I should note I have drawn from the textbook Power System Analysis and Design by D.Glover, M. Sarma, T. Overbye to aid in the explanation of the calculation and for the formula images.
-There are a couple different pieces that are required in order to begin this calculation for example, a given bus will have a voltage (V), a voltage angle (delta), and a certain real power (P) and reactive power (Q) while operating in a power system.
+There are a couple different pieces that are required in order to begin this calculation.
+For each bus in the system, we need to set up variables for the voltage (V), voltage angle (delta), real power (P), and reactive power (Q).
 For the calculation, the variables are rolled into the vectors shown below.
+Depending on the types of buses being considered some of these variables could be omitted but for now we are assuming all are required.
     </p>
     <figure>
       <img src="/images/power_flow_solution_NR/V_delta_P_Q_vector.png" class="centered">